Italian Art & Architecture

 The Italian Way of Life

 Time to employ a little creative thinking.
 Imagine you woke up tomorrow and discovered you were Italian.
 Aside from vastly superior pizza and a propensity to get operatically emotional every time your football team loses, how would life be different, and what could you discover about Italy in just one day as a local?
 It's more than you might think.

 A Day in the Life of an Italian

 Sveglia!
 You're woken not by an alarm but by the burble and clatter of the caffettiera, the ubiquitous stovetop espresso-maker.
 You're running late, so you bolt down your coffee scalding hot (an acquired Italian talent) and pause briefly to ensure your socks match before dashing out the door.
 Yet still you walk blocks out of your way to fuel your hard-to-kick cigarette habit (one you share with 23% of Italians).
-You purchase your low-tar smokes at the tabaccheria from Bucharest-born Nicolae, your favourite news vendor and (as a Romanian) part of Italy's largest migrant community.
+You purchase your low-tar smokes at the tabaccheria from Bucharest-born Nicolae who, as a Romanian, is part of Italy's largest migrant community.
 You chat briefly about his new baby – you may be late, but at least you're not rude.

-On your way to work you scan the headlines: another 24-hour transport strike, more coalition-government infighting and an announcement of new EU regulations on cheese.
+On your way to work you scan news sites on your phone: another 24-hour transport strike, more coalition-government infighting and an announcement of new EU regulations on cheese.
 Outrageous!
 The cheese regulations, that is; the rest is to be expected.
 At work, you're buried in paperwork until noon, when it's a relief to join friends for lunch and a glass of wine.
 Afterwards you toss back another scorching espresso at your favourite bar and find out how your barista's latest audition went – turns out you went to school with the sister of the director of the play, so you promise to put in a good word.

 By the time you finally get home, it's already 9.30pm and dinner will have to be reheated.
 Peccato!
 (Shame!)
 You eat, absent-mindedly watching the latest episode of MasterChef Italia while recounting your day and complaining about cheese regulations to whoever's home – no sense giving reheated pasta your undivided attention.
 While brushing your teeth, you dream of a vacation in Anguilla, though without a raise, it'll probably be Abruzzo again this year.